 Texas Stream Team encourages teachers to engage students in the process of water quality monitoring.
-Collecting, reviewing, and analyzing citizen scientist data allows students to better understand their local environment and educates them on the effects of Nonpoint Source Pollution.
+Collecting, reviewing, and analyzing community scientist data allows students to better understand their local environment and educates them on the effects of Nonpoint Source Pollution.

 - Texas Stream Team Waterways Dataviewer

 Texas Stream Team collaborates with partner groups to maintain the Waterways Dataviewer, wherein partners can enter and view monitoring data from across the state of Texas.
 This data can be accessed by all Texas Stream Team partners, who can then use it to establish stewardship programs and monitor local watershed health.